-This list of FAQs is designed to answer questions that applicants may have about New York State's public library
+This list of FAQs is designed to answer questions that applicants may have about New York State Aid for Library Construction.
+If you

-have questions after reviewing these FAQs, please contact Linda Todd.
+have questions after reviewing these FAQs, please contact Mary Anne Waltz.

 Application Process and Criteria

-- Who is eligible to apply for a grant under the Public Library Construction Grant Program?
+- Who is eligible to apply for State Aid for Library Construction?

-- How does a library go about submitting an application for a construction grant?
+- How does a library go about submitting an application for a State Aid for Library Construction?

-- If a library/library system received construction aid funding in the past, is it eligible to apply again under the 2014-2017 Public Library Construction Grant Program?
+- If a library/library system received construction aid funding in the past, is it eligible to apply again under the 2015-2018 State Aid for Library Construction?

 - If a library system has more than one member library interested in applying for similar projects, e.g., installing solar panels and using the same contractor, can the system batch all the projects into one application?